 Since 2006, Caldwell University has been sending students to rural Kentucky to a program called WorkFest.
 Student spots are limited; applications are available in the Campus Ministry Office.
 “WorkFest is an alternative spring break for college students held annually in March.
 The event attracts more than 400 students from 40 different colleges and universities each year.
 At WorkFest, students serve in teams to repair substandard housing and build new homes for low-income families in Eastern Kentucky.
 No prior building experience is necessary.” – taken from CAP website

 Not only the catechumens, but all in the Caldwell community are called to reflect on how they will experience new life through these members.
 Anyone interested in receiving the Sacraments for the first time is encouraged to contact the Chaplain to learn more about the Catholic faith.

-If you wish to participate in any of these opportunities to volunteer your services in the spirit of our Dominican and Catholic Tradition here at Caldwell College, contact Campus Ministry at 973-618-3302 or the Chaplain’s Office at 973-618-3660.
+If you wish to participate in any of these opportunities to volunteer your services in the spirit of our Dominican and Catholic Tradition here at Caldwell University, contact the Chaplain’s Office at 973-618-3660.

 Father Albert Berner